Winner of the $10,000 essay prize of the Hodges Foundation of the Philosophy of Orientation (HFPO)

 Our dependency on technology is complex and can partly be compared to psychological addiction.
 Usually there is no one forcing us to use digital devices, people buy their devices of their own free will, and even then could, in theory, simply refrain from using them.
 In reality, however, temptations that are just a click away are no easier to resist than lighting a cigarette is for a chain smoker with a lighter in one hand and a cigarette in the other.
 We all know how hard it is to avoid being distracted by a nearby device that is ringing, chirping, sounding, vibrating, flashing, or blinking.
 Many of the digital devices around us and the applications they contain are designed to grab our attention.
 Attention is taken away from other tasks, and the frequent interruptions diminish the attention-span and can impair cognitive performance.
 Since attention and cognitive performance are important for orientation, frequent distractions and diminishing attention-spans can distort orientation.
 Digital technology competes for attention and content is designed or selected to keep users engaged as long as possible, creating and reinforcing habitual behavior.
 There are countless ways in which digital technology can become addictive, all of which, of course, skew orientation in the direction of the addictive behavior.

 The above and countless other concerns about the impact of digitization on human orientation can lead to all kinds of interesting investigations.
 Philosophy must be careful not to get lost in the details, however, and not to lose the focus on the bigger question regarding the structures and conditions of human orientation.
 This essay argues that digitization is not sufficiently understood if it is conceived in terms of the use of digital technology and the consequences of its use.
 Digitization comprises much more.
 In particular, the digitization of our world is intertwined with human orientation in a very intimate sense that will be explained below.
 A whole other dimension of changes of orientation by information technology will be explored.
-Part of that investigation is the distinction between changes digitization entails for, on the one hand, the use of information for orientation (section 4: orientation with information) and, on the other, the need to orient in the vast amount of digital information that is becoming parts of our lives (section 5: orientation in information).
+The digitization entails changes for, on the one hand, the use of information for orientation (section 4: orientation with information) and, on the other, the need to orient in the vast amount of digital information that is becoming parts of our lives (section 5: orientation in information).

-While the many ways in which digitization changes orientation in all kinds of situations are interesting, there is also a sense in which the changes in human orientation in countless situations due to digitization are so profound that it makes perfect sense to say that they constitute a new situation for humankind.
-Digital technology hence confronts us not only with numerous altered and new situations in which we need to orient ourselves, but also with a new situation of humankind in which we need to find our way.
+The changes the digitization brings to orientation are so profound that it makes perfect sense to say that they constitute a new situation for humankind.
+Digital technology confronts us not only with numerous altered and new situations in which we need to orient ourselves, but also with a new situation of humankind in which we need to find our way.
 Our situation requires orientation about the changes in orientation due to the digitization of our world.

 Orientation about digitization is sorely lacking.
 Assessments of digital technology, its future development, and its impact on our world have led to quite different and often contradicting assessments.
 There is no lack of vocal “experts,” who, sometimes with a quasi-religious eschatological zeal, either promote salvation phantasies or warn that the development of “full artificial intelligence could spell the end of the human race.”
 In particular, “Artificial Intelligence” (AI) has become a buzzword.
 Some claim that the human mind can be saved on hard drives and artificially be reawakened, resulting in immortality, such as a famous author and director of engineering at Google.
 Calculative inferences are taken to suffice to predict the future development of digitization.
 Others, such as a vocal professor at Oxford University, are sounding the alarm that AI is an “existential risk” to humanity due to its alleged future ability of developing superintelligence.